ClickHouse/ClickHouse/docs/en/sql-reference/data-types/dynamic.md

 └─────────┴────────────────┴─────────┴─────────────────┘
 ```

-## Reading Variant type from the data
+## Reading Dynamic type from the data

 All text formats (TSV, CSV, CustomSeparated, Values, JSONEachRow, etc) supports reading `Dynamic` type.
 During data parsing ClickHouse tries to infer the type of each value and use it during insertion to `Dynamic` column.